-Stock-based compensation
+Stock-based Compensation

 Stock-based compensation is a very significant expense for us, but is based on estimates that have a subjective element.
-We employ the Black-Scholes option pricing model which in turn is based upon (among other things) assumptions regarding interest rates, expected life and stock volatility.
+We employ the Black-Scholes option pricing model, which in turn is based upon, among other things, assumptions regarding interest rates, expected life and stock volatility.
 To estimate the risk-free interest rate, we use the U.S. Treasury bill rate for instruments with a similar term to the expected life of the option being granted.
-Since we have a relatively short trading history, we look at the volatility of the stock of other publicly traded companies in the same industry and use them as a guide.
+The expected volatility related to options granted in 2006 is based on our historical stock prices.
+Prior to 2006, computation of expected volatility was based on the historical stock prices of comparable companies.
+Computation of expected life was estimated after considering the contractual terms of the stock-based award, vesting schedules and expectations of future employee behavior.